mllite/sklearn2sql_heroku/README.md

 **Please note that this is a very experimental service.
 Use at your own risk**

-Early adopters feedback , improvement requests, hints ands github issues are welcome.
+Early adopters feedback , improvement requests, hints and github issues are welcome.

 The script test_client.py for a sample usage for this web service (running on `https://sklearn2sql.herokuapp.com/model`).
+More sampel scripts in the test directory.